ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * curl

 * wget

-..
-   COMMENT: Should curl/wget/TIFF library also be required?
-These are listed as prerequisites for building HPC-Stack on generic MacOS/Linux  | A: TIFF could be installed with the HPC-stack build; others are needed

 The following software is also required to run the SRW Application, but the :term:`HPC-Stack` (which contains the software libraries necessary for building and running the SRW App) can be configured to build these requirements: